Elton John, Olivia Rodrigo and Carrie Underwood hope to add to Rock & Roll Hall of Fame electricity

 Elton John is coming out of retirement to perform and toast his songwriting partner Bernie Taupin, and Andrew Ridgeley will honor his partner in Wham!, the late George Michael, who attracted an intriguing trio of performers in his honor: Miguel, Carrie Underwood and Adam Levine.
 Another posthumous inductee is “Soul Train” creator Don Cornelius.

 The ceremony in Brooklyn will feature St. Vincent honoring Kate Bush, who is riding a new wave in popularity after the TV show “Stranger Things” featured her song “Running Up That Hill (A Deal with God).”
-Bush in 2022 became the oldest female artist to have a No. 1 single in the UK and got a mention in the Guinness World Records as the artists with the longest gap between No. 1 singles in the UK.
+Bush didn’t make it to Friday’s ceremony.

+“I am completely blown away by this huge honor — an award that sits in the big beating heart of the American music industry,” she said in a statement.
+“Thank you so much to everyone who voted for me.
+I never imagined I would be given this wonderful accolade.”

 Queen Latifah will present Elliott, who becomes the first female hip-hop artist in the rock hall.
 Elliott will then take the Barclay’s Center stage for a performance.
 The four-time Grammy Award-winner is also the first female rapper inducted into the Songwriters Hall of Fame.

-Dave Matthews, Brandi Carlile and Chris Stapleton will join Nelson onstage, while New Edition will perform for inductees The Spinners.
+Dave Matthews, Brandi Carlile and Chris Stapleton will join Nelson onstage, while New Edition will perform for inductees The Spinners, represented by members John Edwards and Henry Fambrough.
 H.E.R., Sia and Common will accompany Khan, described by the hall as “one of the mightiest and most influential voices in music.”

 Also entering the hall as the class of 2023 are Rage Against the Machine, DJ Kool Herc, Link Wray and Al Kooper.
 LL COOL J will present DJ Kool Herc and Ice-T will present Rage Against the Machine.